Many people believe that having multiple pages about the same thing confuses search engines and leads them to rank the

 The reality is that we don’t have a real cannibalization issue here because the existence of these two pages likely isn’t harming our site’s overall organic performance.
 If we were to merge or delete one of them, we’d likely lose some of our other keyword rankings and see a net drop in traffic.

-The trick to finding real cannibalization issues is to look for pages that target the same keywords This may interest you : How to Find Influencers in Your Niche (6 Easy Steps).and fulfill the same or very similar intent.
+The trick to finding real cannibalization issues is to look for pages that target the same keywords This may interest you : Page Speed Is Now More Important for SEO.and fulfill the same or very similar intent.

 The reason for this is that if the intent is the same, each page is unlikely to be ranking for lots of different long-tail keyword variations.
 So there’s usually more to gain than lose by consolidating the pages.

 Let’s look at a few ways to identify these pages.

 Unless your site is huge, cannibalization issues should be relatively easy to spot during a content audit.

 This works best when you want to check for cannibalization issues for a specific keyword

 Here’s how to it in Ahrefs’ Site Explorer:

 - Enter your domain

 - Filter for the keyword you want to investigate